 In 2010, the couple appealed again, which took the case to the High Court.
 There, the Court upheld An Bord Pleanála’s decision “with very great regret”.
 It held that as difficult as the family’s situation was, as a matter of policy such an overt breach of planning law simply could not go unchecked.

 After the High Court’s decision against them, the family only had one option left: the Supreme Court.
 On appeal to Ireland’s highest court, they strengthened their case with new Constitutional and European Court of Human Rights-based arguments.
 Their argument relied heavily on the inevitable hardship which they would encounter if the High Court’s decision were upheld.

-Throughout, the Judge never contended that the results of a ruling for demolition would cause unfortunate hardships for the family, but like the High Court the Supreme Court ruled that such an open breach of the planning process cannot be allowed.
-In conclusion, the Court stated that it:
+Throughout, the Judge never contended that the results of a ruling for demolition would cause unfortunate hardships for the family, but like the High Court, the Supreme Court ruled that such an open breach of the planning process cannot be allowed.
+In conclusion, the Court stated that: